surya-dev-singh/surya-dev-singh.github.io/_posts/2024-07-21-Review of the CRTO Exam by ZeroPoint Security - My Journey and Insights.md

 ![](/assets/img/CRTO-Review/price.png)

-# The Exam Day Adventure: A Tale of Conquering Machines
+# The Exam Day Adventure:

-I was a bit nervous, but I finally scheduled my exam for July 6th at 11:30 AM IST.
+It all began with a range of mixed emotions.
+Anxious, excited, nervous, doubtful .......! but I finally scheduled my exam for July 6th at 11:30 AM IST.

 My strategy was simple: 12 hours a day, over 4 days, wrapping up by July 9th.